CleverRaven/Cataclysm-DDA/doc/TILESET.md

     ],
 ```

-`"multitle"` is an *optional* field.
+`"multitile"` is an *optional* field.
 If it is present and `true`, there must be an `additional_tiles` list with 1 or more dictionaries for entities and sprites associated with this tile, such as broken versions of an item or wall connections.
 Each dictionary in the list has an `"id`" field, as above, and a `"fg"` field, which can be a single filename, a list of filenames, or a list of dictionaries as above.

 Each `tile_entry.json` file can have a single object in it, or a list of 1 or more objects like so:
 ```C++